 At the beginning of 1948 Jaffa's defenders consisted of one company of around 400 men organised by the Muslim Brotherhood, almost none of them Palestinian Arabs (the "Arab Brigade"), and the local Arab irregulars of the National Guard.
 As in Haifa, the irregulars intimidated the local population.

-On 4 January 1948, the Lehi detonated a truck bomb outside the Saraya, formerly the Ottoman administrative building and now housing the Arab National Committee.
-The building and some nearby buildings were destroyed.
-Most of the 26 dead and many wounded were not connected to the National Committee but were passersby and staff at a food distribution programme for poor children that was also in the same building.
+On 4 January 1948, the Lehi detonated a truck bomb outside the Saraya, also known as the "Grand Serai," formerly the Ottoman administrative building and now housing the Arab National Committee.
+The building and some nearby buildings were destroyed and twenty-six Palestinian civilians were killed.
+Most of the dead and many wounded were not connected to the National Committee but were passersby and staff at a food distribution programme for poor children that was also in the same building.
 Most of the children were not present as it was Sunday.

 In February Jaffa's Mayor, Yousef Haikal, contacted David Ben-Gurion through a British intermediary trying to secure a peace agreement with Tel Aviv, but the commander of the Arab militia in Jaffa opposed it.
 The frontline saw a period of mostly static warfare, with sporadic sniper fire, machine gun bursts, and limited skirmishes.
 While the introduction of medium mortars in early March 1948 escalated the intensity of the fighting, tactics remained largely unchanged.